Rickcau/gen-ai-itops/ConsoleApp-Chat-Bot/README.md

 # IT Operations Chat Bot

-A conversational AI assistant that helps users interact with Azure Automation runbooks and perform IT operations tasks. test
+A conversational AI assistant that helps users interact with Azure Automation runbooks and perform IT operations tasks. test2

 ## Features